 Tip: Use all four fires on your stovetop when cooking.
 Most people (especially singles) tend to use the same jet repeatedly.
 In feng shui, putting all stovetop jets into action energetically balances your body's health.

 Bathrooms are physically and energetically set up to "get rid of" what we no longer need or want.
-We all use the bathroom to wash away dirt and release other bodily things we are too lady-like to mention here.
+We all use the bathroom to wash away dirt and release other bodily things we are too ladylike to mention here.
 But did you know that bathrooms will energetically wash away your finances as well?
-Keeping your toilet seat up and bathroom door open is the energetic equivalent of saying, "Here, take my money, I don't need it."
+Keeping your toilet seat up and the bathroom door open is the energetic equivalent of saying, "Here, take my money, I don't need it."
 So next time bae heads to the bathroom, tell them to put the lid down because your bank account depends on it.

 Living rooms should be set up for conversation.
 It is the room where "living" (being with loved ones, communicating, enjoying good company) is supposed to take place.
 Seating should be set up fairly close together, clutter-free, cozy and inviting.
 Furniture set far apart or lined up along the walls does not encourage "living" or togetherness.
 It's okay for the living room to look like the cover of ArchitecturalDigest, as long as it doesn't feel like the Smithsonian.

-7.It’s Electric! (and unhealthy).
+7.It’s Electric!
+(And Unhealthy.)

 Electrical currents are harmful to our human bodies.
 In modern times, it is hard to avoid.
 Nevertheless, there are things we can do to decrease our electrical exposure.
 What your grandmama said about not sitting so close to the TV is correct but the most vital place to reduce your contact with electrical currents is in your bedrooms.
 Free your bedroom of all electrical items like TVs, radios, and electrical alarm clocks.

-If full-on monastery-mode is not your cup of tea, then at least unplug the electronics before you sleep.
+If full-on monastery mode is not your cup of tea, then at least unplug the electronics before you sleep.
 Just plug everything into a power strip and turn the strip off at night.
 For those who sleep with their cellphones, try and break that habit by sleeping with all electronics a minimum of four feet away from the foot of the bed.
 And, yes…that includes your cellphone as it charges overnight.

 When shopping for a table, keep this in mind.
 The most uncomfortable tables are those with a glass tabletop.
 Fear of breaking or cracking the table is a visitor's worst nightmare.
 People can't help but feel tension when they have to place something on a glass table.
-The stress is distracting and takes away from a good conversation and fun activities.
+The stress is distracting and takes away from good conversation and fun activities.
 So, when you're redecorating, swap the glass out for wood, leather, or some other less fragile tabletop.

 9.Big Windows and High Ceilings